 Webhooks

-When it comes to webhooks, n8n and Make both offer robust webhook support on all plans, including the free ones.
+When it comes to webhooks, n8n and Make both offer full webhook support on all plans, including the free ones.
 Zapier, in contrast, restricts its Webhooks app to paid plans only.
 This factor makes the n8n vs Make vs Zapier choice clear for anyone who relies heavily on webhooks for their automations.

 Ease of Learning

 Finally, the learning curve varies significantly.
 Zapier is the easiest to learn for simple, linear automations.
 Make has a moderate learning curve; its visual interface is intuitive, but mastering complex branching logic takes time. n8n has the steepest learning curve due to its node-based system and advanced capabilities.
-So, it’s better suited for users with some technical background.
+So it’s better suited for users with some technical background.

 n8n vs Make vs Zapier AI Automation